Cold Water Survival Time Calculator

 The Impact of Cold Water on the Human Body

-Cold air extracts heat from the surface of the human body 25 times faster than that carried away by air that is of the same temperature.
+Cold water extracts heat from the surface of the human body 25 times faster than that carried away by air that is of the same temperature.
 As such, when someone is immersed in cold water, he or she immediately starts to lose critical body heat to the external environment.
 Initially, the body may attempt to generate its own heat by shivering.
 However, this is insufficient to counteract the heat that is lost in the water.
 Depending on the temperature of the water, within 20-30 minutes of being immersed in cold water, the core temperature of the human body will fall below 35°C (95°F).
 At this point, judgment and cognitive functioning will start to fail.
 The individual who has been exposed to cold water will become increasingly disorientated, will fall unconscious, and will eventually die.

 The way in which a person responds to being immersed in cold water will vary according to a range of variables, including the amount of body fat, fitness levels, and clothing.
 However, regardless of these factors, over time, the core body temperature will continue to fall until the point at which the person is removed from the cold water.
 A variety of books and online resources present graphs that contain details of the amount of time human beings can be expected to survive in water of a variety of temperatures.